Montblanc, Spain Guide

 Day Trips

-Approximately 30 minutes by car or train Sitges is a vibrant coastal town known for its beautiful beaches, lively nightlife, and artistic atmosphere.
+20 minutes by car Sitges is a vibrant coastal town known for its beautiful beaches, lively nightlife, and rich cultural scene.
 Stroll along the picturesque promenade, relax on the sandy shores, and explore the charming old town with its whitewashed buildings and narrow streets.
-Sitges also has a thriving LGBTQ+ scene and hosts numerous festivals throughout the year, including the Sitges Film Festival.
+Sitges also hosts numerous festivals and events throughout the year, including the Sitges Film Festival.

-Approximately 1 hour 15 minutes by car Step back in time in Tarragona, a UNESCO World Heritage city boasting impressive Roman ruins.
-Explore the well-preserved amphitheater overlooking the Mediterranean, wander through the ancient Roman Forum, and marvel at the Pont del Diable (Devil's Bridge) aqueduct.
-Beyond the Roman heritage, Tarragona offers a charming old town with narrow streets, a beautiful cathedral, and a vibrant port area with excellent seafood restaurants.
+1 hour 15 minutes by car or train Tarragona, a UNESCO World Heritage city, offers a fascinating glimpse into Roman history.
+Explore the well-preserved Roman amphitheater overlooking the Mediterranean, wander through the ancient Roman Forum, and marvel at the impressive Roman aqueduct, Pont del Diable, just outside the city.
+Beyond its Roman past, Tarragona boasts a charming old town with a beautiful cathedral, vibrant plazas, and delicious seafood restaurants along the coast.

-Approximately 1 hour 15 minutes by car Reus
+1 hour 30 minutes by car or train Poblet Monastery

 Travel Time